barklis/SurfDose/README.md

 To launch the program, run launcher.jar

-Make sure that the XML folder is in the same directory as launcher.
+Program requires XML and manual folders to be in the same directory as launcher.

 Launcher is compiled in Java 9.0.4